-- Students who have earned Associate of Arts (AA) or Associate of Science (AS) degrees within the state of CO will have all general education requirements considered satisfied.
-Students who have earned AA or AS degrees outside the state of CO are required to have one course in each content area on the general education plan satisfied.
+- Students who have earned Associate of Arts (AA) or Associate of Science (AS) degrees within the state of CO (including degrees more than 10 years old) will have all general education requirements considered satisfied.
+Students who have earned AA or AS degrees outside the state of CO will have their general education courses accepted if they have successfully completed at least one course in each of the following areas: communication (English), history, natural and physical sciences with a lab, college-level math, arts and humanities, and social and behavioral sciences.
 This may be satisfied by transfer credit that has been approved by the transfer student coordinator to meet general education requirements.
-Courses can be completed either at a previous institution or with ASU.
+Courses can be completed either at a previous institution or with Adams State.
 Students who have earned AAS or AGS degrees are required to complete one course in each content area on the general education plan at either a previous institution or at Adams State University.

 - Adams State will accept work in which grades of A, B, C, P (pass).
 CR (credit) and S were earned for transfer credit.